task-force-omega/mkdocs/docs/RoleGuide/MM.md

 **Spawn :**

-When joining the server, will allow players to spawn where their character is placed in the editor, instead of using the multiplayer respawn module.
+When joining the server, will allow players to spawn where their character is placed in the editor, instead of using the multiplayer respawn module.<br>
 [Download](https://drive.google.com/file/d/1OIOIKuG6hZ68lc2YQPMfYRCgzR5xkuMB/view?usp=sharing)

 **Respawn :**

-When a player dies and respawn, will restore the equipment he had before dying, instead of getting a fresh loadout.
+When a player dies and respawn, will restore the equipment he had before dying, instead of getting a fresh loadout. <br>
 [Download](https://drive.google.com/file/d/1D1KsDvds6GLfXN4BO-KsyMgH4SPqlQNj/view?usp=sharing)

 **Flare fix :**

-Script to enhance the brightness of the flares at night, instead of using mods for this purpose.
+Script to enhance the brightness of the flares at night, instead of using mods for this purpose.<br>
 [Download](https://drive.google.com/file/d/1Mqms3jTJytmKhyVNp9kWISaEBtah3Ejg/view?usp=sharing)